 On 9/14/16, the Town Board denied the variance request.

 Please note, we pointed out at the hearing that this project already received an exemption from stricter zoning in 2003 that would have reduced the lot count, which means they are allowed to build more than what the property is currently zoned.
-In addition, after the findings in 2004, there were significant and substantial changes in the site plan without a public hearing.
+In addition, after the findings in 2004, there was "substantial increase in impervious areas" and "significant" changes in the layout without a public hearing.
+Plus, between 2011 and 2015, there was a relocation of 6 lots into wetland areas.
 Concerns were raised about the overdevelopment of the site, disturbance to wetlands and steep slopes as well as outdated water tests and the potential impact of the unlined landfill in close proximity to the Henry Farms proposed wells.

 Unfortunately this project has had no recent review on record by the Monroe Conservation Commission, Town Board engineer and Town Board Planner nor was it referred to the County Planning Department when it received approvals from the Monroe Planning Board.
 The Preservation Collective would like to see further review of the environmental impacts by the Town before they vote on the final conditions on the project to insure the safety of the groundwater that will serve as drinking water to area residents and that the design of the project is consistent with the Town's Comprehensive Plan.